joaodgv/MTGlibrary/README.md

 ## Ways to use the program

 ### Terminal
-To run the program in the terminal you just have to run the python script console
+To run the program in the terminal you just have to run the python script console.py that is located inside the source folder

 ```bash
 python3 console.py